-The N&E Committee assists the Board in developing and overseeing sustainability objectives to further integrate it into the Company's strategy and operations.
-The N&E Committee also oversees policies and programs related to environmental sustainability, philanthropic, and political activities.
-The N&E Committee also provides oversight of the Company's risks, reporting, and disclosure with respect to ESG matters, including an update on the annual assessment of environmental or climate-related risks facing the Company.
+The N&G Committee assists the Board in developing and overseeing sustainability objectives to further integrate it into the Company's strategy and operations.
+The N&G Committee also oversees policies and programs related to environmental sustainability, philanthropic, and political activities.
+The N&G Committee also provides oversight of the Company's risks, reporting, and disclosure with respect to governance, climate and corporate responsibility matters, including an update on the annual assessment of environmental or climate-related risks facing the Company.